THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 NOTE: some of the characteristics of astrologers as a cultural group, and the problems associated with them, were discussed by Stephen Arroyo 40 years ago in his book “The Practice and Profession of Astrology” (1984).

 IV.
-The loss of lunar symbolism
+The Loss of Lunar Symbolism

-The case of Dian Fossey's relationship with gorillas is different from the other 15 cases because it is the only one that includes the Moon in the definition of Neptune's focality.
+The case of Dian Fossey’s relationship with gorillas is different from the other 17 cases because it is the only one that includes the Moon in the definition of Neptune’s focality.
 This is why it appears covered by category 9, ilustrating the tendency to confuse the symbolism of the Moon with that of Neptune.
 Neptune surrenders and disciplines the ego, but it is impersonal, collective, sophisticated, distant and colder when considered by itself, pushing through a process of socialization or spiritualization that is final and cosmic.
-It is the Moon that merges with other beings through an intensification of feelings that makes the Moon liquid and striving to assume the form of other beings.
+It is the Moon that merges with other beings through an intensification of feelings that makes it liquid and striving to assume the form of other beings.

 Alan Leo in “The Art of Synthesis” (3rd edition 1912, reprinted 1978) was careful to point out the misty and otherworldly aspects of lunar symbolism.
-When describing the Moon from the point of view of consciousness (p.7) among other things he mentions “receptivity, imagination, impressionability, changeableness, some kinds of psychic faculty, and mediumship.”
-In the chapter dedicated to the Moon (p.50) we read:
+When describing the Moon from the point of view of consciousness (p.7) among other things he mentions:

 “The Moon has also a great influence over such matters as spiritualism, mediumship, dreaming, and psychical investigations and experiences generally; and therefore to the list of the occupations must be added those arising out of these affairs: mediums, mesmeric subjects, crystal gazers, untrained seers of various kinds, etc.”